veryhappythings/cv/index.md

 I am a senior software engineer with 8 years professional experience, focusing on Python, Ruby, and Java, with some exposure to Chef, bash, and HTML/CSS/JS.

-I am keen on developing maintainable Python systems, incorporating testing through Nosetests and documentation through Sphinx.
+I am keen on developing maintainable Python systems, incorporating testing and documentation.
 I have experience with Twisted and SQLAlchemy through the Osirium codebase.

 In my free time, I like to work in Ruby because I really appreciate the look and feel of the language, but I have also put together several open source libraries in Python, such as an IRC bot library designed in the spirit of Flask and a Python wrapper for Valve's Dota 2 data API.

 ## Employment History